RishabhK103/AIscrapper/README.md

-🕷️ AI Scraper: Web Crunching with Brains!
+# 🕷️ AI Scraper: Web Crunching with Brains!

-AI Scraper is your go-to tool for ripping through websites and pulling out exactly what you need.
-Built with Streamlit, Selenium, and BeautifulSoup, it scrapes, cleans, and parses web content using either Groq’s API for cloud-powered speed or Ollama’s LLaMA3 for local AI muscle.
+**AI Scraper** is your go-to tool for ripping through websites and pulling out exactly what you need.
+Built with **Streamlit**, **Selenium**, and **BeautifulSoup**, it scrapes, cleans, and parses web content using either **Groq’s API** for cloud-powered speed or **Ollama’s LLaMA3** for local AI muscle.
 Describe what you want in plain English, and let the AI do the heavy lifting!

-🚀 Why It Rocks
+## 🚀 Why It Rocks

-🕸️ Scrape Any Site: Grab raw HTML from any URL with a headless browser.
+- 🕸️ **Scrape Any Site**: Grab raw HTML from any URL with a headless browser.
-🧼 Clean It Up: Strip out scripts, styles, and junk for pristine text.
+- 🧼 **Clean It Up**: Strip out scripts, styles, and junk for pristine text.
-📜 Peek at the DOM: View the cleaned content in a neat, expandable UI.
+- 📜 **Peek at the DOM**: View the cleaned content in a neat, expandable UI.
-🧠 Smart Extraction: Ask for specific data (e.g., “Grab all product prices”) and get it, thanks to Groq or Ollama.
+- 🧠 **Smart Extraction**: Ask for specific data (e.g., “Grab all product prices”) and get it, thanks to Groq or Ollama.
-⚡ Dual AI Modes: Cloud-based Groq API for speed or local Ollama for privacy.
+- ⚡ **Dual AI Modes**: Cloud-based Groq API for speed or local Ollama for privacy.

-🧱 Project Structure
+## 🧱 Project Structure
 ai-scraper/
 ├── groq api/                # Cloud-powered scraping with Groq │   ├── main.py              # Streamlit app for Groq